 You may have heard that employees in California do have a right to file a sexual harassment claim when they are not the direct target of sexual misconduct at work.
 However, this does not mean that you can easily win a claim when your co-workers or other people are the alleged victims of sexual harassment.
 Courts in California have held on multiple occasions that when sexual harassment is aimed at persons other than the plaintiff, it is considered less severe and pervasive than conduct aimed at the plaintiff.

 Even at a time when women can simply tweet about sexual harassment to destroy the careers and reputations of politicians, directors, actors, celebrities, and other influential men, winning a sexual harassment claim is still not that easy for an ordinary employee in California.
 To win a claim and prove that the conduct was severe and pervasive, you are required to collect tons of evidence to back up your claims and, preferably, have a Los Angeles sexual harassment attorney by your side.

-Luckily for you, we have skilled lawyers here at the Kaufman Law Firm who are available and eager to start working on your case and gather all available evidence the moment you call us.
-Call our offices at 310-981-3404 or complete this contact form to get a free consultation.
+Luckily for you, we have skilled lawyers here at The Kaufman Law Firm who are available and eager to start working on your case and gather all available evidence the moment you call us.
+Call our offices at 310-981-3404 or complete this contact form to get a consultation.